Call for Papers

 Race/Ethnicity: Multidisciplinary Global Contexts

-Please send manuscript publications to the managing editor: Leslie Shortlidge email@example.com.
-See Style Guidelines at www.raceethnicity.org/styleguide.html) to prepare your document in accordance with the style guidelines of Race/Ethnicity.
+Please send manuscript submissions to the editor: email@example.com.
+See Style Guidelines (www.raceethnicity.org/styleguide.html) to prepare your document in accordance with the style guidelines of Race/Ethnicity.

 Submission of artwork for the cover that relates to the theme of the issue is welcome.
 See website at http://www.raceethnicity.org/coverart.html for submission guidelines.

 Contributions are requested for the Kirwan Institute /Office of Diversity and Inclusion journal, Race and Ethnicity.
 The objective of the journal is to bridge the divide between voices from the academy and practice.
 The journal therefore contains work that adheres to the experience and traditions of academia, as well as those which illustrate the priorities and experiences of activists.
 We welcome all contributions which fit into either one of these categories, as well as work that bridges them.

 Guest Editor Iyiola Solanke, Associate Professor at Leeds University Law School in England, and the editorial staff of Race/Ethnicity invite submissions for the first issue of its sixth volume, entitled “Racism, Colonialism and Law.”

 The focus of this issue revolves around the ideas of racism, colonialism and law, considered together.
 We ask contributors to consider how ideas and practices associated with racism, colonialism and the law either help to reveal or unhelpfully obscure the social experience of marginalized groups.
 We also welcome reflections on the importance of critical social and legal interventions as responses to those everyday needs and realities that fall through the cracks.